Skip to main content

 A well-designed system handles both through configuration — not separate products.
 Trusts running schools and colleges need one platform that scales from Class 1 to postgraduate without switching software.

 For school-specific details, see school ERP software in India.
-For college-focused features, visit college ERP software India.
+For college-focused features, visit college and campus management system.

 What to Look for in a Campus Management System for Indian Institutions